Shwetanshu/Kubernetes-example/Architecture/README.md

 1. kube-apiserver

-	Gate keeper for everything in kubernetes
+	Gate keeper for everything in kubernetes<br/>
 	EVERYTHING interacts with kubernetes through the apiserver

 2. etcd

-	Distributed storage back end for kubernetes
+	Distributed storage back end for kubernetes<br/>
 	The apiserver is the only thing that talks to it

 3. kube-controller-manager